-The IMF has just had its spring meeting in Washington.
 The world economy is in better shape than when Lagarde took over.
 Losing DSK was a shock.
 The IMF is now on a more even keel.
 Its analysis of the world's experiments with austerity has been criticised, as has been its forecasting record.
 But that is not new.

 The IMF has often got its macroeconomics wrong.
 Yet it faces challenges, as does the global economy.
 The US Congress, in its usual erratic manner, is holding up long overdue reforms, including quota rebalancing agreed by the rest of the world.
 The refusal to vote funds for reforms is entirely due to quarrels between President Barack Obama and Congress.
-Any movement is unlikely, before November's mid-term elections.

 The US needs some stiff talking to, now and in the future.
 This is where people like Tharman Shanmugaratnam can play a role.
 Someone has to tell the US that its days of hegemony are over in the global financial field, just as they are in the international political arena.
 Syria and Crimea have shown that the US lacks clout.
 The world may, or may not, be a better place for it, but that's a fact.

 The IMF affords Christine Lagarde a bully-pulpit to tell the world how irresponsible the Americans are, in the hope of inspiring some activity in Washington.
 Thus far she has held her fire.
 This may be a shrewd calculation as to timing.
 In the case of DSK, his refusal to crack the whip at the Greek government in 2010 and his softly-softly approach on the euro were attributed to a desire to keep his presidential hopes bright for the 2012 election eventually won by François Hollande.